Medway High School (Massachusetts): Sports

 The 2001 Girls Volleyball team finished their season undefeated at 25–0.
 They won an unbelievable 55 of 56 total sets played during that streak.
 They had also appeared in the state finals in 2000 and had won the state finals in 1999.

 The Boys Baseball team enjoyed a historic season of their own in 2002, finishing 22-2 and easily capturing the TVL title with a regular season record of 19–1.
 Seven of the nine players in the starting line-up were seniors.

+Recently, Medway High School graduate Zack DiGregorio went to the 2022 Winter Olympics to participate as a part of the U.S. Luge Team.

 Theatre

 The Medway High School musical is produced on a yearly basis.
 Each year's show is typically cast in mid-to-late December, with rehearsals running from early January through mid March.
-Show dates are usually the third full week in March.
-Medway Cable Access generally records one of the nights of the production and the show is then aired on one of Medway Cable Access' Public-access television channels in the coming weeks and months.
-Traditionally, the curtain goes up at 7:30PM.
 Most performances last about two and a half hours, which includes one intermission.

-The old Medway High School (current middle school) sat approximately 375 people.
-The show schedule for this auditorium had a dress rehearsal/senior citizen show Tuesday morning, with public performances Wednesday, Thursday, Friday and Saturday evenings.
-Bye Bye Birdie was the last production staged at the old Medway High School, with the final performance on March 20, 2004.

-The new Medway High School auditorium seats approximately 575 people.
-Because of the added seating, the production now performs four shows instead of five.
-The new show schedule is Friday and Saturday nights, followed by a Sunday matinee.
-In 2018, The Little Mermaid was performed, and in March 2019, MHS presented Once on This Island.